-A website may be hosted in a particular region, but have the majority of its users coming from an entirely different region – for example, if your site is hosted in North America, GTmetrix might report fast speeds based on our default test location, but if a good chunk of your users come from Europe, their speed will not be as fast as you experience it to be.
+A website may be hosted in a particular region, but if the majority of its users are coming from an entirely different region – e.g., if your site is hosted in North America, GTmetrix might report fast speeds based on our default test location, but if a good chunk of your users come from Europe, their speed will not be as fast as you experience it to be.

 A global CDN would allow users from a European point of origin to download static content from a closer source.
 Instead of spanning the Atlantic ocean to retrieve data, they can connect to a server in say, London, UK, to get the same data.
 This reduces latency and provides a faster loading of your website.

 CDNs not only ensure a faster experience to your users, but they also help to prevent site crashes in the event of traffic surges – CDNs help to distribute bandwidth across multiple servers, instead of allowing one server to handle all traffic.